B1ackPegasus/B1ackPegasus/README.md

 ## :woman_technologist: Student of Computer Science who is willing to become a fullstack developer

-- :school: I'm third year student at Polish Japanese Academy of Information Technologies
+- :school: I'm third year student at Polish Japanese Academy of Information Technologies and Intern in Big4
-- 🌱 I’m currently learning ReactJs,Django
+- 🌱 I’m currently learning Cloud Technologies
 - 💬 Ask me about JS, Python,TypeScript PostgreSQL

 ## My mental furniture :